Gila River Valley: History

-Early Inhabitants
+Early inhabitants

 The Huhugam people migrated to the Gila River Valley around 300 BCE.
 They constructed over 500 miles of canals and were able to farm and conduct trade along the river.
-It is estimated that around 50,000-60,000 Huhugam people populated the Gila River Valley at the height of their “Classic Period” (around 1150-1450 CE).
+It is estimated that around 50,000–60,000 Huhugam people populated the Gila River Valley at the height of their "Classic Period" (around 1150–1450 CE).
 The Huhugam are considered the ancestors of the Akimel O’odham or Pima people.
 Around 1450 CE, nomadic Apache people arrived in the Gila Valley and Huhugam urban centers were abandoned.
 The Apache continued to raid the Pima with even more success after the introduction of horses into the area.
 An Apache assault in 1780 led to the death or capture of 120 Pima.

 The Pima were able to thrive in the midst of the desert by cultivating crops along the Gila River.
 When the Pee-Posh (or Maricopa) tribe was driven out from the Yuman tribal people in the 1840s, they found refuge along the Gila River with the Pima.
 After the Gadsden Purchase in 1853 incorporated the Gila Valley into the new Arizona Territory, an Indian Reservation was created along the Gila River in 1859.
 As of 1939, the Pima and Maricopa peoples are a part of the Gila River Indian Community today.

-Exploration and Settling
+Exploration and settling

 Exploration

-The southernmost portion Arizona was purchased by the United States Government from Mexico in 1853 as part of the Gadsden Purchase.
+The southernmost portion Arizona was purchased by the United States government from Mexico in 1853 as part of the Gadsden Purchase.
 President Franklin Pierce commanded soldiers posted near the newly acquired land to determine the new boundaries of the Arizona Territory.
 General James Henry Carleton led a handful of soldiers on this surveying expedition.
 During the expedition in Graham Country, General Carleton took note of a tactical location offering a wide open view of the Gila Valley where he would later establish Fort Goodwin.
 In addition, scouts from railroad companies explored the Gila River Valley looking for a potential railroad route across the newly bought land.
-It wasn't until early 1878 that the first group of Mormon scouts from Northern Arizona entered the Gila Valley with the intent to settle.
+It was not until early 1878 that the first group of Mormon scouts from Northern Arizona entered the Gila Valley with the intent to settle.
 The Mormon scouts returned to the Gila River Valley for a second time in 1879.